robertrlindner/tweetclass/README.md

 This will read the tweets from directory **tweet_text** into the mallet data format.
 It expects to find the directory **tweet_text**.
-If will create the file **tweet.mallet**, data in the Mallet format.
+If will create the file **tweet.mallet**, which is the tweet messages transformed into the Mallet format.

 3.)
 Run:
 ```
 $ mallet_topic_model
 ```
 This will run latent dirichlet topic modelling on the mallet data.
 Takes ~15 minutes for
 ~100k tweets.
 The outputs are: